Teaching in 2019

 My group’s research has focused on the structural and physiological mechanisms through which plants tolerate environmental stressors.
 Recent projects have included:

 - role of betacyanin pigments in salinity tolerance;

-- roles of anthocyanin pigments in the photoprotection, UV-B screening, and thermotolerance of leaves in native New Zealand plants;
+- roles of anthocyanin pigments in the photoprotection, UV-B screening, and thermotolerance of leaves, stems and peduncles;

 - foliar aposematism as an anti-herbivore defence;